jakeshi/jakeshi.github.io/posts/blogging-with-the-nikola-ipython-and-github/index.rst

 output
 If you set GITHUB_COMMIT_SOURCE to False, you must switch to your source branch and commit to it.
 Otherwise, this is done for you.

-Run nikola github_deploy.
+Run nikola

+github_deploy

+.
 This will build the site, commit the output folder to your deploy branch, and push to GitHub.
 Your website should be up and running within a few minutes.

 If you want to use a custom domain, create your CNAME file in files/CNAME on the source branch.
 Nikola will copy it to the output directory.
 To add a custom commit message, use the -m option, followed by your message.

-git pull origin branchname --allow-unrelated-histories
+git pull origin src --allow-unrelated-histories